altruios/namshubettulpa/public/namshubettuple/tests.md

 *Martha groaned as Rossin paced from the motel door entrance, to the bathroom.*
 ~It wasn’t far.~
 ~They had gone to a nearby motel.~
-~Not the closest - rossin switched with her to have the manager hand over the keys.~ "There’s a few things you need to know first, then you can sleep, I promise."
+~Not the closest - Rossin switched with her to have the manager hand over the keys.~ "There’s a few things you need to know first, then you can sleep, I promise."
 "Why are you pacing"
 *Rossin looked at her, still pacing. *